Alimenti: Food and fuel

-In the latest episode of La Ladra, there’s a discussion about pinzimonio between Eva and her new cook, Dante.
+In an episode of La Ladra, there’s a discussion about pinzimonio between Eva and her new cook, Dante.

-Pensavo che con il suo pinzimonio, una salsa in più ci stesse bene.
+Come vuole Lei, solo pensavo che con il suo pinzimonio una salsa in più ci stesse bene.
+Eh?!

-I just thought that with your dish of raw vegetables dipped in olive oil, one more sauce would fit in well.
+As you wish, I just thought that with your raw vegetable dish one more sauce would fit in well.
+Huh?Play Caption

 The verb pinzare means “to clamp” or “to pinch closed,” so it’s easy to visualize holding a piece of carota or sedano between thumb and fingers in order to dip it in the olive oil.